MHP-A-Porsche-Company/coding-challenges/Backend/mapping/README.md

 ### general conditions:
  - DB Models and DTO Models can be extended with Interfaces/Properties
- - Existing field of Models and DTOs shall not be modified
+ - An Existing field of Models and DTOs shall not be modified
  - the package structure shall not be modified
  - Any other gradle dependencies can be added
- - optional: can be implemented in Kotlin

 --- German -----------------------------------------------